-A minimum of 3 patients is necessary (unless the case is a multi-interventional or unique situation and/or a unique technology is being used).
-Case studies are appropriate for illustrating new uses of existing products, new products, adverse events, or unexpected results that are unusual or have the potential to stimulate new research or thought.
+A minimum of 3 patients is necessary (unless case is a multi-interventional or unique situation and/or a unique technology is being used).
+Case studies are appropriate for illustrating new uses of existing products, new products, adverse events, or unexpected results, which are unusual or have the potential to stimulate new research or thought.

 - Is the case series description clear and reproducible?

 - Is there a level of complexity for this case series?